ethereum/portal-network-specs/block-header-gossip.md

 The root hash of an epoch will then be included as an entry in the master accumulator.

-Aside from the first epoch,each client will need to store the current epoch as well as the epoch before in case of reorgs and block sync.
+Aside from the first epoch, each client will need to store the current epoch as well as the epoch before in case of reorgs and block sync.

 #### Master Accumulator